espoirMur/my-blog-gastby/source/_posts/2022-07-23-take-home-exploratory-data-analysis.md

 </div>

-We can see that the transport availability is not linear correlated with the sales and the few locations with higher sales are spread out in different transport availability categories.
+The transport availability is not linear correlated with the sales and the few locations with higher sales are spread out in different transport availability categories.

 #### Public Transport Distribution